d0ctr/telehooking/README.md

 ## Environment Variables

 To authenticate as Discord or/and Telegram application needs tokens and other parameters, you should've acquired them in in guides described in [Prerequisities](#prerequisities).
-This application automatically loads variables specified in `.env` file that you should create yourself or you can export environment variables anyway you like.
+This application automatically loads variables specified in [`.env`](https://www.youtube.com/watch?v=dQw4w9WgXcQ) file that you should create yourself or you can export environment variables anyway you like.

   - `DISCORD_TOKEN` — Discord bot token (ignore if you are not planning to use it)
   - `APP_ID` — Discord application id (ignore if you are not planning to use Discord bot)
   - `TELEGRAM_TOKEN` — Telegram bot token (ignore if you are not planning to use it)
   - `REDISCLOUD_URL` — Redis connection URL that can be accepted by [ioredis](https://www.npmjs.com/package/ioredis/v/4.28.3) (can also be ignored)
+  - `PORT` — Port for API (can be ignored)

+## config.json

+Config file is used to share some non-secret variables

+  - `AHEGAO_API` — API to get urls for random ahegao
+  - `API_HOMEPAGE` — URL to which redirect home (`/`) endpoint to

 ## Discord Slash Commands Registration